 At first, we try hard to match the most suitable assignment to your writer’s profile.
 Despite this, whatever assignment it is, you will be provided with ideas and links to both the client’s site and any other online resources.
 This is usually sufficient to start you off, but if you really feel you have an issue with the topic then you have the right to refuse the assignment – we just ask you let us know as soon as you can.

 Could I have more contracts?

-At first, we will only give you the one brief – we try to give at least 10 pieces to allow a minimum payment value each month.
-Usually, contracts are regular and are the same each month so we try to have the same writer each month on the same brief where possible.
+At first, we will only give you the one assignment – we try to give at least 10 pieces to allow a minimum payment value each month.
+Usually, contracts are regular and are the same each month so we try to have the same writer each month on the same assignment where possible.
 By doing this, you become more used to the subject and will find it easier and quicker to write, and we know the client is satisfied with your writing.
 If you keep on schedule and we’re happy with your writing, then we will always consider offering you more work if you still want it.

 How long does a contract last?

 Whenever we offer a contract, we will advise if it’s regular or a one-off.
 Mostly, they are on-going until a client gives notice and frequently, the contract will remain yours as long as we are satisfied with your writing and schedule and you are happy to carry on.